agladysh/luatexts/README.md

 2. What if I need one of these missing functions?

    * Use luabins or other feature-complete serialization library.

-    * Write it yourself (it is easy!) and send me a pull request.
+   * Write it yourself (it is easy!) and send @agladysh a pull request.

-    * Ask me nicely.
+   * Ask @agladysh nicely.

 3. When to use luatexts and when luabins?